The NHS fully funds adults and children who qualify medically for a cochlear implant. See NICE guidance for cochlear implants

 There is no problem with waiting until a child can make up their own mind whether to get cochlear implants

 Unfortunately this isn’t the case.
 During the first few years of life, the brain’s capacity to learn to hear is at its peak.
 The baby’s cochlea is fully formed before birth and doesn’t grow afterwards, which is why it’s possible to implant babies from six months of age.
 However, if the brain’s auditory pathways (hearing part) are not stimulated, after about three and a half years, a person’s capacity to learn to hear and speak diminishes because that part of the brain is partially given over to other functions.
 A child needs to be able to hear in order to learn to speak and pronounce words correctly.
 If they can’t hear themselves, they will not be able to develop normal speech.
 This doesn’t mean that some benefit can’t be gained from cochlear implantations carried out later, but the results will not be as good as with an early implantation.Most children who are fitted with cochlear implants at an early age don’t display any significant differences in their hearing and speaking abilities from children without hearing problems.
-Research shows that children with cochlear implants perform better at school, are more likely to attend mainstream schools and have better career prospects than their peers with similar degrees of hearing loss who don’t have implants.
+Research shows that children who were implanted before attending school were more likely to do well academically and attend mainstream education than those implanted later.
 An added benefit of early implantation is that speech and language development can also follow a fairly natural pattern.

 Hearing with a cochlear implant isn’t like normal hearing